Data science and analytics

 We’re seeking to:

-- Compare the accuracy of these sources for road collision and injury surveillance to well-established high-quality data from London’s transport, ambulance, health services; and
+Compare the accuracy of these sources for road collision and injury surveillance to well-established high-quality data from London’s transport, ambulance, and health services; and

-- Explore whether these sources could help developing world cities to overcome inadequate infrastructure, raise awareness and improve outcomes.
+Explore whether these sources could help developing world cities to overcome inadequate infrastructure, raise awareness and improve outcomes for people injured in a traffic collision.

 Listen, learn, improve